jramkiss/jramkiss.github.io/_posts/_2020-07-15-overconfident-nn.md

 summary: This post is on my experience dealing with the overconfidence problem in ReLU networks by using a last layer Laplace approximation
 ---

+I trained a classifier on images of animals and parsed an image of myself... turns out the model is 97% confident I'm a dog.
+This is a problem.

 This post talks about one way of dealing with wrong and overconfident predictions in neural networks.
 What makes this problem intriguing is the inability to post-process model output (setting a threshold on predictions, etc.), which means it needs to be dealt with by the architecture.

-To demonstrate the problem, we'll use transfer learning to train a multi-class classifier with 3 classes: cat, dog and wild.
-Then we'll feed the classifier images that are not animals and see how it performs.
-The dataset used for this is taken from Kaggle and can be downloaded [here](https://www.kaggle.com/andrewmvd/animal-faces?)
+To demonstrate the problem, we'll use transfer learning to train a multi-class image classifier with 3 classes: cat, dog and wild (animal).
+Then we'll feed the classifier images that it has not seen and are not animals and see how it performs.
+The dataset used for this is taken from Kaggle and can be downloaded [here](https://www.kaggle.com/andrewmvd/animal-faces?).
 It will follow the results in [this paper](https://proceedings.icml.cc/static/paper_files/icml/2020/780-Paper.pdf) closely and can act as a practical summary.

 For future, there is also [this paper](https://arxiv.org/pdf/1812.05720.pdf) that tries to solve the same problem with a different approach.